 And so I had a series of meetings on Saturdays with people, some of whom were still working at the big aerospace companies, just to try to figure out if there’s some catch here that I’m not appreciating.
 And I couldn’t figure it out.
 There doesn’t seem to be any catch.
 So I started SpaceX.” —Elon Musk

-In order to improve something by an order of magnitude, you have to start by identifying the fundamental truths and reason up from there.
+To improve something by an order of magnitude, you must start by identifying the fundamental truths and reasoning up from there.
 This is the framework for thinking that allowed the SpaceX team to reduce the cost of launching a rocket into orbit from $380 million to $133 million—with the audacious goal of making it 10 times less expensive than the industry average in the next decade.
 And it's the same thought process that helped Google make the leap from just being a search company to building an email product that gave people 100 times more storage than anywhere else (more details on this later).
 And it doesn’t just apply to entrepreneurs and big technology companies.
 It applies to anyone who designs, builds, and markets physical and digital products.

 “It’s natural for people to want to work on things that they know aren’t going to fail.
 But incremental improvement is guaranteed to be obsolete over time.
 Especially in technology, where you know there’s going to be non-incremental change.” —Larry Page, Google CEO